Start My Answer

 • Automated robocalls

-The first step to beating Monarch Recovery in court is responding.
-Nearly 90% of people sued for debt automatically lose because they don't respond.
+The first step in resolving a debt collection lawsuit by Monarch Recovery is responding.
+Most consumers who are sued for debt automatically lose because they don't respond.
 You can beat the odds by drafting a written Answer to the lawsuit and submitting it to the court for filing.

 Here's a flowchart that outlines all the possible routes a debt lawsuit can take: